 Rollerball is one of those Science Fiction films, in my humble opinion, that probably means more for its time and place in history than it does decades later.
 This is not to say that it hasn't aged well but rather its themes and underlying social commentary has been afforded deeper and perhaps more relevant exposure in SciFi films since its day.
 In any event, Rollerball won the Saturn Award for Best Science Fiction Film for the organization's 1974/1975 ceremony, no small feat indeed.

 On this day in 1979 (in the United Kingdom and the Netherlands), the theatrical cut of Buck Rogers In The 25th Century soared into 20th century movie houses.
-The SciFi film starred Gil Gerard and Erin Gray, and here's the plot summary from IMDB.com:
+Directed by Daniel Haller, the SciFi film starred Gil Gerard, Erin Gray, and Pamela Hensley.
+Here's the plot summary from IMDB.com:

 "A 20th century astronaut emerges out of 500 years of suspended animation into a future time where Earth is threatened by alien invaders."